-The purposes of the M-X-T Zone are set forth in Section 27-542 of the prior Zoning Ordinance, and the proposed development will contribute to the orderly implementation of the Westphalia Sector Plan.
+The purposes of the M-X-T Zone are set forth in Section 27-542 of the prior Zoning Ordinance, and the approved development will contribute to the orderly implementation of the Westphalia Sector Plan.
+This DSP's compliance with the sector plan's recommendation's is discuss in finding 7.b above.